Overcoming My Fear of Heights

 I’d love to tell you that I shouted for joy or posed mid-air, but in reality I shut my eyes and screamed as my body smacked into the water with a force I wasn’t expecting.

 I climbed aboard the boat and accepted the customary congratulatory beer, shaking with leftover nerves but feeling proud and empowered.
-I suddenly felt like if I could take on the world.
+In fact, suddenly felt like if I could take on the world.
 I try to remember that feeling whenever I put myself out of my comfort zone because if I could willingly jump off that cliff, I know that I can do pretty much anything I put my mind to.

 It was certainly an experience I’ll never forget, but that doesn’t mean I’m looking to do another cliff dive anytime soon.
 Instead, maybe I’ll give the London Eye another go—after all we only regret the chances that we didn’t take!